Reduced dynamics in quasi-Hermitian systems

 \section{Conclusions}

-We have investigated the problem of defining the reduced dynamics of unbroken $\pt$-symmetric dynamics.
-When the metric operator $G$ compatible with the Hamiltonian in the Hilbert space $\mathcal{H}_G$, does not allow a particular tensor product decomposition $G=G_A\otimes G_B$, then the dynamics of the reduced system $A$ or $B$ are not well defined.
-This stems from a practical problem of defining a consistent notion of partial trace under the metric $G$.
-The freedom in the choice of the metric is of no consequence when one deals with the state evolving under a $\pt$-symmetric Hamiltonian.
-The expectation values of any valid observables are invariant under the metric redefinition.
-However, the tensor product structure of the Hilbert space, and as a consequence the identification of the subsystems, depends on the choice of the metric.
-Given a physically meaningful bipartition of a system, e.g. the external position degrees of freedom and the internal spin degree of freedom of an electron, one can define a non-Hermitian Hamiltonian which does not allow a metric separable over this bi-partition.
-One, therefore, struggles to define the dynamics of the reduced subsystem in the non-trivial metric space.
-However, after mapping the total dynamics to a trivial metric space, where the partial trace operation is well-defined, reduced dynamics can be constructed.
-We see that this reduced dynamics is metric dependent.
+In this work, we have investigated the problem of defining the reduced dynamics of unbroken $\pt$-symmetric dynamics in the pseudo-Hermitian quantum mechanics framework.
+When the metric operator $G$, compatible with the Hamiltonian, does not allow a particular tensor product decomposition ($G\neq G_A\otimes G_B$), the partial trace operation is not well defined in the metric space $\h_G$.
+We have argued that the Hermitization of the states and observables, followed by partial trace, is a consistent method of defining subsystems for such systems.
+This immediately also leads us to conclude that the properties of such subsystems should depend on the choice of the Hamiltonian-compatible metric operator, especially when the chosen metric operators are not in the tensor product form.
+While the freedom in the choice of the metric is of no consequence when one deals with the system itself, the subsystem decomposition depends on this choice.
+The choice of the metric also stems from a particular choice of the observables, and it is understood that the partitioning of a system is observable-induced.
+This is equivalent to the common observation that the choice of a different frame of reference for the system, while not affecting the system's statistics, does affect the subsystem decomposition.